lmnewton/log-exporter/README.md

 To deploy this project onto a server:
 1. Clone the project to the deployment location on the server.
+2. Create a .env file to configure the application and put it in the same directory as the docker-compose file (the project root).
+Below are the recommended defaults:
+    ```
+    READ_LOCATION="/logs"
+    BUFFER_SIZE=8192
+    ```
-2. Run `docker-compose up`.
+3. Run `docker-compose --env-file .env up`.

 This will expose the service running on port 8000.
 The root endpoint redirects to a Swagger UI which documents the API.

 #### Notes about container run mode
-- The default read buffer size is 8192.
-This can be changed by changing the environment variable in the docker-compose.yml file.
-- The logs are read across a **read-only** mount to the host filesystem located at `logs`.
+- The logs are read across a **read-only** mount to the host filesystem located at the configured location `READ_LOCATION`.
+If this is not set it will default to `/var/logs` which is not recommended in containerized mode as you will want to keep your container's logs in tact and separate from the host filesystem's logs.
 - If the code changes, make sure to run `docker-compose up --build` on start or `docker-compose build` before start.
 This setup does not auto-refresh and the image must be manually rebuilt.

 ### Running Outside of a Container